Attendance & School Absence

 Learning Coach and Attendance

-- Time spent in class connect or watching recordings
+- Time spent in live classes or if missed a class watching the recordings

-- Time spent working on offline assignments and lessons
+- Time spent on online lessons and assignments

 Student Services Tier 3 Discipline Procedure